BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

         p.send(inc_r15)                     # inc r15
 ```

-Up at this point the registers are as follows:
+When we execute that function with the shellcode as argument the registers will be as follows:

 1. `r13` = Beginning of GOT